CyberSecuriTim/azure-packet-capture/README.md

 - Open the command prompt and run the command "ssh (ubuntu-vm-admin username)@(ubuntu-vm private IP address)
    - I entered "ssh ubuntu-vm-admin@10.0.0.5" to establish the SSH connection the Ubuntu VM.
-           - Notice SSH traffic is already being captured before we even access to the ubuntu VM's CLI.
+           - Notice SSH traffic is already being captured before even accessing the ubuntu VM's CLI.

 - Type "yes" to continue the connection process
    - Enter the password for the local admin account (NOTE: the password will not be visible while typing)

 - You now have access to the command line interface of this ubuntu VM.
 Run a few linux commands and observe the SSH packets being captured by wireshark throughout the session.

 ![image](https://github.com/user-attachments/assets/bddf8897-def5-4093-990c-6beae97eba46)